webstackdev/webstackbuilders.com/test/playwright/CHECKLIST.md

 - The theme picker script initializes and works

 - The <meta name="theme-color" content="#CSSCOLOR"> tag is set with a valid color

+- That the Hero Greensocks animation stops when @media (prefers-reduced-motion: reduce)